彭文朗 | michelle man-long pang

 | Current research interests

-My research interests primarily lie in how language evolves under contact scenarios both structurally and socio-culturally (especially in cyber spaces and participatory multimodal creative media and arts), and what these traces tell us about belongingness, identity, visibility and representation of the speaker community.My methodological approach, research ethos and research vision is strongly rooted in the concept of community co-creation: research is not about 'give and take' power dynamics between the 'academia' and the 'lay public' — through co-creation, 'researchers' and 'researchees' can enter into a reciprocal partnership to navigate more nuanced and intimate aspects of a given subject matter and negotiate desired research outcomes.
+My past research interests (when I was still heavily involved in theoretical linguistics work) primarily lied in how language evolves under contact scenarios both structurally and socio-culturally (especially in cyber spaces and participatory multimodal creative media and arts), and what these traces tell us about belongingness, identity, visibility and representation of the speaker community.My methodological approach, research ethos and research vision was (and still is) strongly rooted in the concept of community co-creation: research is not about 'give and take' power dynamics between the 'academia' and the 'lay public' — through co-creation, 'researchers' and 'researchees' can enter into a reciprocal partnership to navigate more nuanced and intimate aspects of a given subject matter and negotiate desired research outcomes.

 “This approach [i.e. Co-Creation] seeks to balance the inherent power dynamics that are present in social relationships [and binaries such as “academic” vs. “non-academic”.
 Co-Creation involves political listening and complex negotiations to address [and properly acknowledge] hierarchies, tensions and disagreements during the Co-Creative process […] If successfully executed, this approach creates an environment of mutual trust in which participants can both listen to each other and negotiate outcomes through the more subtle, embodied ways of collective creative practice.”
 (Horvath & Carpenter, 2020: 8)